Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/FeatureModel_en.md

-## Functional Differences in Each Render Pipeline
+## Feature Differences in Each Render Pipeline

 | Function                                                                                         | Built-In  	           | URP 	   | HDRP 	          |
 |--------------------------------------------------------------------------------------------------|-----------------------|-----------|---------------------|